rutbenito/dialog_opc4/README.md

 # dialog_opc4

-A Flutter project with a simple dialog.
+A Flutter project with a SnackBar dialog.

 ## Getting Started